$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Introduction

+\paragraph{Supercritical models} Certain classes of supercritical BP were studied extensively in the 90s by Gravner and Griffeath (see \cite{Gravner98}), mainly from the point of view of limit shapes and minimal percolating sets, which are usually finite for such models.
+Their KCM counterparts offer additional complexity, but were successfully studied in general by Mar\^ech\'e, Martinelli, Morris and Toninelli in different combinations \cites{Martinelli19a,Mareche20combi,Mareche20Duarte}.

-In such generality relatively few results are available.
-Most notably, Bollobás, Duminil-Copin, Morris and Smith~\cite{Bollobas14} introduced a notion of difficulty of an isolated stable direction, counting the number of sites needed for a half-plane to grow.
-They use it to determine the exact scaling (up to a constant factor) of $\qc((\Z/n\Z)^2)$ for all critical models.
-Sharper results generalising Holroyd's~\cite{Holroyd03} were also proved in a more restrictive but still fairly general framework by Duminil-Copin and Holroyd~\cite{Duminil12}.
+\paragraph{Critical models} For general critical BP the most notable results are due to Bollobás, Duminil-Copin, Morris and Smith~\cite{Bollobas14}.
+They introduced a notion of `difficulty' of a (topologically) isolated stable direction, counting the number of additional infections needed for an infected half-plane to grow and used it to determine the exact scaling (up to a constant factor) of $\qc((\Z/n\Z)^2)$ for all critical models.
+Although it will not be used directly, this notion is an important inspiration for our work.
+Sharper results generalising the one of Holroyd~\cite{Holroyd03} were also proved in a more restrictive but still somewhat general framework by Duminil-Copin and Holroyd~\cite{Duminil-Copin12}.

+Very recently, an equaly complete understanding of critical KCM was achieved in a series of works by Marêché, Martinelli, Morris, Toninelli and the author in various combinations~\cites{Martinelli19a,Hartarsky19I, Hartarsky19II,Hartarsky20I, Hartarsky20II,Hartarsky20FA}, establishing a more complex behaviour.

-However, concerning subcritical models, the only result in full generality to date is the one of Balister, Bollobás, Przykucki and Smith~\cite{Balister16} stating that $\qc>0$.
-The technique behind it is a fairly involved multi-scale renormalisation, which has little hope of providing more results than what contour arguments give for ordinary percolation.
-Indeed, the explicit lower bound they prove on $\qc$ in a simple example model is $10^{-101}$.
-We should note that a full understanding of the critical probability of subcritical models does not seem plausible, since even the simplest one is equivalent, as we shall see in great detail, to oriented site percolation (OP), whose critical probability $\pcop$ is not expected to be computable.
-Nevertheless, some subcritical models, such as OP and the Spiral model of Toninelli and Biroli~\cite{Toninelli08} are understood to some extent and certainly much better than what is provided by the statement $\qc>0$.
-Namely, in the case of Spiral it is known that $\qc=1-\pcop$, but also that the phase transition is discontinuous and even the (unusual) scaling of the correlation length is roughly determined\cite{Toninelli08}.
+\paragraph{Subcritical models} The focus of our work are the least understood of the three classes of update families---subcritical ones.
+For them the only result in full generality to date is the one of Balister, Bollob\'as, Przykucki and Smith~\cite{Balister16} stating that $\qc>0$.
+The technique behind it is a fairly involved multi-scale renormalisation, which has little hope of providing more results than what Peierls arguments give for standard percolation models (see Grimmett's classical monograph on percolation theory \cite{Grimmett99}*{Chapter 1}).
+We should note that computing the critical probability $\qc$ of subcritical models does not seem plausible even for the simplest one---OP.\footnote{To quote Grimmett \cite{Grimmett99} in the setting of standard percolation, but also valid e.g.\ for OP, ``It is highly unlikely that there exists a useful representation of $\pc$ [...] although such values may be computed with increasing degrees of accuracy with the aid of larger and faster computers.''}